DanielG/kvm-in-a-box/README.md

 and firewall rules will be setup to let traffic to and from the public interface pass.

-Per convention the public/private bridge interfaces are called `kipubr` and `kiprivbr` respectively.
+Per convention the public/private bridge interfaces are called `kpu` and `kpr` respectively.

     cat > /etc/kvm-in-a-box.cfg <<EOF